-The Master in Management (MiM) degree targets students whose first degree is outside a business field or who have a degree in a business field, but would like to enhance their knowledge of business.
+The Master in Management (MiM) degree targets students whose first degree is outside a business field or who have a degree in a business field but would like to enhance their knowledge of the business.
 The program is designed primarily for individuals in one (1) of the following three (3) groups:

 - Students who have just completed a nonbusiness undergraduate degree whose first job prospects would be enhanced with the completion of a graduate degree in management.

 - Full-time employees with a nonbusiness undergraduate degree who are entering or hope to soon enter a management position.

 - Full-time employees who have a business degree but find themselves underemployed or who have not been employed in a management position.

 The MiM Program’s curriculum is designed to meet the following goals:

 - Provide an innovative, high-level, focused program in response to employer needs for managerial level employees with a sound knowledge of business theory and practices.